okansungur/django/README.md

 - Model: Manages data and business.(Data Access Layer)
 - View: Deals with the business logic and returns a response to the user by the help of a model to carry data to templates
-- Presentation: Html, css, javascript and static files (presentation layer)
+- Presentation: Html, css, javascript and static files (presentation layer) Virtual environments provide managing project dependencies.**pip** is a package manager.
+Allows to install python packages easily.

 A Django project contains packages and files
-- manage.py : A command-line utility that executes Django-specific tasks
+- **manage.py** : A command-line utility that executes Django-specific tasks
-- _init__.py: An empty file that tells Python to treat directories as a Python package
+- **_init__.py**: An empty file that tells Python to treat directories as a Python package
-- settings.py: Django application configurations are kept here.
+- **settings.py**: Django application configurations are kept here.
-- urls.py: Contain listed URLs for the web application
+- **urls.py**: Contain listed URLs for the web application
-- wsgi.py:(Web Server Gateway Interface)Entry-point to serve Django project.
+- **wsgi.py**:(Web Server Gateway Interface)Entry-point to serve Django project.WSGI is a standard that defines how applications and servers communicate with each other.